 Sociology Major and Minor

 Explore and Discover.
 Sociology offers conceptual tools and practical skills for making sense of human behavior in social contexts.
-Majors gain a broad understanding of our rapidly changing world.
+Majors and other students taking our classes gain a broad understanding of our rapidly changing world.

 Degree Requirements | Declaring a Major or Minor